 Commuter students may also arrange for meals.
-Whenever necessary, students with special dietary needs may make special arrangements with the Housing Office, located at the Palmer Center.
-(The Housing Office will make notification to the meal provider.)
-Meals are served at the dining room from the first day of classes through the last day of test week.
+Students with special dietary needs may make special arrangements with the Housing Office.
+Meals are served at the dining room from the first day of classes through the last day of finals.

-The food service program serves 14 meals per week except during the Christmas holiday, Thanksgiving holiday, Spring Break week, and Easter, when the dining hall is closed.
+The food service program serves meals except during the Winter Break, Spring Break, and Summer sessions when the dining hall is closed.
 All students residing in the residence halls during Fall and Spring are required to participate in the food service program.